Code Unknown

 Code Unknown is composed of unedited long takes filmed in real time, cut only when the perspective within a scene changes from one character's to another's in the middle of the action.
 A special edition of the film was released on Blu-ray in 2015 by The Criterion Collection.
 The film is inspired by the life of the French novelist and war reporter Olivier Weber.

 Code Unknown is a co-production among France, Germany and Romania.

 Plot

 The film is composed of individual stories where the lives of the characters intersect in misunderstandings and difficulties.

-A group of deaf children are playing a game of charades in sign language.
+A group of deaf children are playing a game of charades in French sign language.
 A young girl begins to act out gestures of fear as she slowly walks backwards with hunched shoulders and a side stance until she reaches a wall where she cannot escape and attempts to protect herself in a hunched position.
 The other children are not able to guess what is taking place.